MihaiAC/electron-progress-bar/README.md

 # Progress Tracker (Electron + React + Tailwind)

 A simple desktop app for customisable progress bars with notes, themes, sounds, and encrypted Dropbox (manual) backup.
-Only tested on Ubuntu.
+Tested on Ubuntu and Windows 11.

 ## Features